College (30 Rock): Plot

 When Liz Lemon (Tina Fey) wins the TGS with Tracy Jordan crew lottery of $1000, she faces harsh criticism from her lesser paid co-workers and attempts to remedy the situation by buying everybody drinks at a bar.
 Her generosity brings her respect amongst the crew and reminds her of a time in her freshman year at college when she had been momentarily popular amongst her peers.
 As Liz's attempts to remain in favour grow increasingly out of hand, Jenna Maroney (Jane Krakowski) and Tracy Jordan (Tracy Morgan) warn her against her crusade, arguing that she was never meant to be one of the popular ones.
-While Jenna was the hot blonde and Tracy was the nerd who realizes he's attractive, Liz was the RA who had to enforce the rules.

 Meanwhile, Jack Donaghy (Alec Baldwin) pays a visit to the General Electric microwave division that he manages and makes the surprising discovery that they have achieved their highest sales quarter yet without any input from him.
 Dismayed at his apparent lack of influence on the brand's success, he ropes Kenneth Parcell (Jack McBrayer) into trying to find a flaw in the company's apparently perfect new microwave.
-Kenneth fails to convince Jack to move on because he studied television theory with a minor in bible sexuality in college, while Jack studied psychology.
 Jack finally realizes that his influence on the company is declining when he is told by the malfunctioning microwave that it is time for him to leave.
-Finally, the TGS writers discover that Jack had been the voice of a perfect American English program called pronouncify.com when he was at college and decide to trick Pete Hornberger (Scott Adsit) into believing that Jack wants to be his friend.
+Finally, the TGS writers discover that Jack had been the voice of a perfect American English program called pronouncify.com when he was in college and decide to trick Pete Hornberger (Scott Adsit) into believing that Jack wants to be his friend.

 Ultimately, Liz becomes unpopular with the crew again and comes to accept that this is how things are meant to be.
 Similarly, Jack accepts that he doesn't need to have a hands on involvement with the microwave brand.
 The TGS writers' plan backfires badly when Jack not only returns Pete's overtures of friendship, but exacts revenge on his co-workers for attempting to embarrass him.